-- Mitigation or management of congestion on the existing facilities and prevention of congestion on existing and future facilities. - Development of an ITS that conforms to the national ITS architecture. - Strategies that reduce congestion as well as a well-trained and well-versed staff.
+- Mitigation or management of congestion on the existing facilities and prevention of congestion on existing and future facilities. - Development of an ITS that conforms to the national ITS architecture. - Strategies that reduce congestion as well as a well-trained and well-versed staff. - Updated Congestion Management System Plan (CMSP) and implementation of CMSP

-Staffing: The MPO staff and the Alabama Department of Transportation
+Staffing: The MPO staff, consultants and the Alabama Department of Transportation